calblueprint/dccentralkitchen/docs/shared/overview.md

 The **Managing & Deploying Apps** section contains documentation that is shared between two or more of our repos.

+[Future development](./future.md): Please take a look at this page when considering changes, new features, etc.

-Finally, for convenience the `PROD` base, `DEV` base, and Airtable workspace are linked in the nav bar; so are all three of the active GitHub repos.
+Navbar: For convenience, the `PROD` base, `DEV` base, and Airtable workspace are linked, as well as all three of the active GitHub repos.